vegaprotocol/specs/specs/0038-liquidity-order-type.md

 ## Refreshing of orders / recalculating order volume

-Market maker orders are recalculated and refreshed during a normal peg reprice when the order book status has changed, including if a market maker's order(s) have traded (both limit orders and shape implied orders).
+liquidity provider orders are recalculated and refreshed during a normal peg reprice when the order book status has changed, including if a liquidity provider's order(s) have traded (both limit orders and shape implied orders).

 In both cases, repeat all steps above, preserving the order as an order, but recalculating the volume and price of it.
 Note, this should only happen at the end of a transaction (that caused the trade), not immediately following the trade itself.